Jasmine

 Last updated

-You can automatically detect and manage flaky tests in your Jasmine projects by integrating with Trunk.
+You can automatically in your Jasmine projects by integrating with Trunk.
 This document explains how to configure Jasmine to output JUnit XML reports that can be uploaded to Trunk for analysis.

 Before integrating with Trunk, you need to generate Trunk-compatible reports.
 For Jasmine, the easiest approach is to generate XML reports.